Anxiety and mental health resources

 Reading Community Outreach Service, run by the charity Together for Mental Wellbeing, provides mental health support in the community within Reading to improve the wellbeing of people, help build resilience and independence, provide preventative mental support and support people recovering from mental health issues – click here

 The Berkshire West Breathing Space, also run by Together for Mental Wellbeing, offers a safe, welcoming and supportive space for anybody aged over 18 who is experiencing emotional distress and struggling to cope.
-Based at Ajilon House, in Friar Street, Reading, the service is available to people living in the Reading, Wokingham and West Berkshire council areas and can also provide support by phone and email – click here
+Based at Rupert Square, in the centre of Reading, the service is available to people living in the Reading, Wokingham and West Berkshire council areas.
+It is open daily from 5pm to 11pm and can also provide support by phone and email – click here

 Slough Borough Council’s public health team has information available about wellbeing and mental health support in the town – click here

 East Berkshire Safe Haven, in Slough, provides out-of-hours drop-in mental health support to anyone aged 18 and over, in a safe and non-judgmental environment.
-It is open at 54 High Street from Thursday to Monday, between 5pm and 11pm – click here for more details.
+It is open at 54 High Street between 5pm and 11pm every day – click here for more details.

 The Wellbeing for Slough website has links to health and wellbeing support and services available in the borough council area, including NHS units, activities, sports and social groups – click here.